textX/textX/docs/registration.md

     # Some code that perform generation
 ```

-The `setup.py` would remain the same.
+The `pyproject.toml` would remain the same.

 Here is an example of the generator of `dot` files from any textX model.
 This is